GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 5. Verify the frontend chat interface is setup:
    * Verify the service exists: `kubectl get services rag-frontend -n ${NAMESPACE:?}`
    * Verify the deployment exists: `kubectl get deployments rag-frontend -n ${NAMESPACE:?}` and ensure the deployment is in `READY` state.
    * Verify the managed certificate is `Active`:
       ```
      kubectl get managedcertificates frontend-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'
       ```
    * Verify IAP is enabled:
       ```
       gcloud compute backend-services list --format="table(name, backends, iap.enabled)"
       ```

-### Vector Embeddings for Dataset
+### Vector embeddings for dataset

 This step generates the vector embeddings for your input dataset.
 Currently, the default dataset is [Google Maps Restaurant Reviews](https://www.kaggle.com/datasets/denizbilginn/google-maps-restaurant-reviews).
 We will use a Jupyter notebook to run a Ray job that generates the embeddings & populates them into the instance `pgvector-instance` created above.

 1. Fetch the Jupyterhub service endpoint & navigate to it in a browser.
 This should display the JupyterLab login UI:
    * IAP disabled: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`
-   * IAP enabled: Read terraform output: `terraform output jupyter_domain`.
+   * IAP enabled: Read terraform output: `terraform output jupyterhub_uri`.
-       * From [Google Cloud Platform IAP](https://pantheon.corp.google.com/security/iap), check if the target user has role `IAP-secured Web App User`.
+       * From [Google Cloud Platform IAP](https://console.cloud.google.com/security/iap), check if the target user has role `IAP-secured Web App User`.
        * Wait for the domain status to be `Active` by using `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].status}'`

 2. Login to Jupyterhub: